pantheon-systems/pantheon-edge-integrations/README.md

 ## Usage

 To make use of the PHP library, ensure PHP can use the class.
+After which, it's possible to etiher call the library through instanced methods, or through the global methods.

 ``` php
 use Pantheon\EI\HeaderData;
 ```

+### Instanced Methods

-Once the class is available, a `headerData` object can be instantiated to make use of the API.
+Once the class is available, `headerData` objects can be instantiated to make use of the API and methods can be called on it.

 ``` php
 $headerData = new HeaderData();
 ```

-## API

-Once a `HeaderData` object is instantiated, it's possible to make calls to the methods within...

-### getHeader($key)
+#### getHeader($key)

 Uses header key to return raw header data.

-### Examples
+##### Examples

 ``` php
 $headerData->getHeader('Audience');